When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-A ball pit will delight most one-year-olds, so you can’t go wrong with this idea!
-Once they get older, you can use the balls to teach colors and play matching games.
+A ball pit delights most one-year-olds.
+It provides sensory stimulation and gross motor practice as they wade through the balls.
+As they get older, you can use the balls to teach colors and play sorting games.

 Top Tip

-You need a few hundred balls to ensure the pit is deep.
-We bought 100 balls for our ball pit, and it barely covered the floor surface area!
-400 to 500 is best.
+You need a few hundred balls to ensure the pit is deep enough.
+We bought 100 balls for our ball pit, and it barely covered the floor surface area.
+We recommend 400 to 500 balls for the best experience.

 7. Homemade Play Dough